Factbox: From hungry squirrels to cyberattacks, exchange outages roil markets

 Aug.
 22, 2013: Trading in all Nasdaq-listed stocks was halted for several hours after a software glitch caused connectivity issues to an industry data feed.
 The shutdown prompted the U.S. Securities and Exchange Commission to summon Wall Street leaders to hash out a plan to improve market stability.
 In November 2014, the SEC passed a new rule that said exchanges must establish and enforce policies to ensure their systems are resilient and secure.

-March 23, 2012: Bats Global Markets, which was later bought by Cboe Global Markets CBOE.Z, was forced to cancel its IPO on its own exchange after a series of glitches caused by a software bug.
+March 23, 2012: Bats Global Markets, which was later bought by Cboe Global Markets, was forced to cancel its IPO on its own exchange after a series of glitches caused by a software bug.

 Our Standards: The Thomson Reuters Trust Principles.